Circle of Power: Reception

-The film won a Dramatic Films Award at the 1982 Sundance Film Festival.
+The film won a Dramatic Films Award at the 1982 Sundance Film Festival (then called the U.S. Film Festival).
 Circle of Power played under the title Mystique at the 1981 Chicago International Film Festival.

 A review in The New York Times described Circle of Power as an "attack on monolithic belief systems," and referred to it as "a worthwhile movie."
 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing that "...it's an entertaining film with serious intentions."
 Ebert compared it to events reported in Boston newspapers about a man who died during a seminar, commenting: "Art anticipates life."
 Ebert questioned the conceit of the film, asking the question: "Could a major corporation get away with this brainwashing?"
 The authors of the book upon which the film was based concluded their preface by stating: "And please remember as you read -- it's true."